arc42/arc42.org-site/_pages/home.md

     * Thanx to Damien Lucas for submitting the French version of arc42!

-    * We now have French (FR), Czechian (CZ) and Ukrainian (UA) versions of arc42 available, together with DE, EN, ES, IT and NL!
+    * We now have French (FR), Czech (CZ) and Ukrainian (UA) versions of arc42 available, together with DE, EN, ES, IT and NL!

     * The new book as ideal preparation for iSAQB certification: [Software Architecture Foundation](/books#software-architecture-foundation-cpsa-f-exam-preparation).